 Sight singing and dictation of diatonic scales, intervals, triads, rhythmic groups, harmonic function, and tonal melodies.
-Prerequisite: Grade of 70 or higher on Music Theory Placement Exam or successful completion of MUSC1200 Fundamentals of Music with a grade of C or higher.
-Corequisite (for Music Majors only): MUSC1210 Music Theory I. (Goal 3A or 3C Catalog 0809+)(Goal 2A Catalog 0910+)
+Prerequisite: Grade of 70% or higher on Music Theory Placement Exam or successful completion of MUSC1200 Fundamentals of Music with a grade of C or higher.
+Corequisite (for Music Majors only): MUSC1210 Music Theory I. Goal 2A